Description

 1788 easy chair

-By Fredericia✓
+By Fredericia

-✓ 365 days FREE return policy*
+✓ 365 days FREE return policy *

-✓ Next day delivery on ALL in-stock items
+✓ Next-day delivery on in-stock accessories

-✓ British customer service
+✓ British-based customer service

-✓ London based since 1999
+✓ Based in London since 1999

 Description